The Gospel of John Chapter 5 is when things really start to "heat up." Jesus heals a man and causes quite a stir, unfortunately for the wrong reason.

 Answer the questions below.
 You can download these questions from the Gospel of John Chapter 5 if you wish to work on them offline by yourself or with a partner, or we can email the daily questions to you.

-1. Why do think Jesus asked the invalid man if he wanted to get well in the Gospel of John Chapter 5, verse 6?
+1. Why do think Jesus asked the invalid man if he wanted to get well in verse 6?

 2. From the invalid man’s response what did he not understand about Jesus?

-3. What law do the Jews refer to in the Gospel of John Chapter 5, verse 10?
+3. What law do the Jews refer to in verse 10?

 1. Why did the man become an invalid?